-Sharp Edge is bringing a new class of targeted biosensors to the cellular biology research community.
-Fluorogenic Activating Protein (or FAPs) provide a more accurate and detailed detection method for cellular changes that is amendable to high-throughput screening and more detailed follow-up.
+Sharp Edge is bringing a new class of targeted biosensors to drug discovery and trafficking biology.
+Fluorogenic Activating Modules (or FAMs)* provide a more accurate and detailed detection method for cellular trafficking that is amendable to high-throughput screening and more detailed follow-up.

-The FAPs are single chain antibody fragments (scFv) of approximately 140 amino acids that have been selected to bind and activate the fluorescence of specially designed dyes (the Flurogens).(1)
+The FAMs are single-chain antibody fragments (scFvs) of approximately 140 amino acids that have been selected to bind and activate the fluorescence of specially designed dyes (the Flurogens).(1)

-FAP-fusions can be created that behave similarly to GFP-tagged proteins.
-However, there are several advantages to the FAP technology.
+FAM-fusions are created that behave similarly to GFP-tagged proteins.
+However, there are several advantages to the FAM technology.

-By targeting the FAP to a cell surface protein (a GPCR for eaxample), and using cell impermenant and cell permeant dyes, we've created an easy and direct assay for receptor internalization.
+By targeting the FAM to a cell surface protein (a GPCR for eaxample), and using cell impermenant and cell permeant dyes, we've created an easy and direct assay for receptor internalization.

 Note that se-Red-xc is excluded from the cytoplasm, and therefor provides nicely selective labelling for the plasma membrane component of the target protein.
-Note also that unlike a surface ELISA, no washing is necessary because the Flurogen is dark until it binds the FAP.
+Note also that unlike a surface ELISA, no washing is necessary because the Fluorogen is dark until it binds the FAM.
 The figure below shows this comparison in a live cell assay.

 se-Red-s labels both surface protein and protein in the biosynthetic pathway (the ER/Golgi in this figure) and measures total protien, similar to GFP.
 The ability to switch dyes (and even add se-Red-S after imaging with se-Red-xc) provides and easy way to untangle cell-surface from total protein, which is difficult with other labelling methods.